Atennop1/SavannaSprint/README.md

 ## About project

-This is the repository for my first game, it's called "Savanna sprint: Two Worlds".
+This is the repository for my first game, it's called "Savanna Sprint: Two Worlds".
 This is my first serious creation in Unity, which I made for a very long time and released to the app store.
 This is a runner game with two modes: 2D and 3D, which differ in gameplay and camera angle.
 Also in the game there are skins, bonuses, settings and achievements.
 After a while, the Yodo1 company became interested in the game and we formed a partnership ;)

 The repository contains 2 branches: Old, which contains the game code as of 07/19/2022, and master(this branch), which contains the redesigned code.
 Redesigned code is still bad, but thanks to him I feel my progress

 Fun fact: initially, the game was called "3D(?)
 Runner", but this name seemed to me difficult to understand and, in principle, somehow uncool.
-I recently asked ChatGPT to generate a new title and after a couple of attempts it called the game "Savanna sprint: Two Worlds", which I quite liked ;)
+I recently asked ChatGPT to generate a new title and after a couple of attempts it called the game "Savanna Sprint: Two Worlds", which I quite liked ;)

 ### Specifics
  - First serious project ever